-Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in Finance.
+Your personal learning style and needs will be assessed by our educational director to ensure your key Finance goals are met.

 IDENTIFYING INSTRUCTIONAL PRIORITIES

-Your tutor will pinpoint the areas in which you excel in Finance and the areas that require extra attention.
+Your tutor will pinpoint the Finance areas in which you excel and the areas that require extra attention.